-The most well-known demon possession in the Bible occurred when the devil himself was allowed to control Judas Iscariot in order to insure Jesus would be betrayed to and arrested by those who hated him (Matthew 26:3 - 4, 14 - 16, Luke 22:3, John 13:2, 27).
-Once Christ was arrested, the devil left Judas and went elsewhere to stir up trouble.
+The most well known possession by a demon took place when Satan the devil was allowed to influence and control Judas Iscariot.
+God permitted this act in order to insure Jesus would be betrayed to and arrested by those who hated him (Matthew 26:3 - 4, 14 - 16, Luke 22:3, John 13:2, 27).

 More than one demon, according to Scripture, can take possession of and bring torment to an individual.
 For example, Jesus spoke of an unclean spirit finding seven other fallen angels in order to increase the suffering of a person (Matthew 12:43 - 45).
 Mary Magdalene had seven devils cast out of her (Luke 8:2).
 The Lord, in one of his most famous miracles, cast out not one demon but several thousand (a legion) from a Gadarenes' man (Luke 8:26 - 30).

 A demon, if it chooses, is capable of possessing animals.
 Satan, in the Garden of Eden, personally took over a creature with the ability to speak and stand up in order to tempt Eve (Genesis 3).
 Several thousand demons preferred entering pigs rather than having nothing to torment (Luke 8:31 - 33).

 Those who are the victim of demon possession sometimes are endowed with unusual abilities such as superhuman strength (Luke 8:29, Acts 19:14 - 15).
 Other times, they are deceivingly led to believe that the disobedient spirit within them can contact the dead or foretell the future (see our article on the witch of Endor).
 Usually, however, a demon's primary task is to afflict their host.